Salt. Fat. Acid. Heat

 Dig deep back to your high school science days.
 Do you remember the pH scale, which separated things that were basic and acidic?
-The number 7 is neutral; anything below 7 was basic and anything that was above that number was an acid.
+The number 7 is neutral; anything below 7 was acidic and anything that was above that number was basic or alkaline.

 If you don’t have pH paper handy to test an ingredient, your tongue will work as an incredible substitute.
 If the ingredient makes you pucker a little or makes your mouth water, it is probably an acid.

 Let’s go through some of the acidic ingredients you already have in your kitchen.